RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 System built on the HAL Robotics Framework streaming packages with a flexible interface to easily replace the sensors.
  YouTube video, Jun 2019. </sub>

-Both in vision systems and motion capture systems, obstruction results in the loss of data.
-Research is being done on compensating for this loss of data to be able to interpret to interpolate between the available datapoints.
-If you are gathering data this way, you have to be aware of the fact that there has been some interpolation in the transmission of the data.
-As a result, the data you have is not completely to be trusted.
-Another issue with this system is that it doesn't fit all sizes.
-Furthermore, it doesn't convey force at the contact
+In both vision systems and motion capture systems, obstruction results in the loss of data.
+Research is being conducted on compensating for this loss in order to interpolate between the available data points.
+If you are gathering data in this way, you must be aware that some interpolation has occurred during data transmission.
+As a result, the data you obtain cannot be fully trusted.
+Another issue with this type of system is that it does not fit all body sizes and strengths.
+Furthermore, it neither conveys nor renders forces at contact.

 <br>

 ### **Chapter 2: Challenges**

 #### **1. Correspondence Problem**
 The main difficulty in teaching a robot is that human bodies and robotic bodies differ dramatically.
-Even when the robot looks more like the human, its body does not have the same range and dynamics of motion.
-Differences exist in the kinematics of joints: while humans benefit from ball joints, most robots do not.
-Differences also exist at the level of actuators.
-Our muscles behave differently from most robotic motors, and the control mechanisms are different.
+Even when a robot resembles a human, its body does not have the same range or dynamics of motion.
+Differences exist in kinematics of joints: while humans benefit from ball joints, most robots do not.
+Differences also arise at the actuator level.
+Our muscles behave differently from most robotic motors, and the control mechanisms are not the same.
 The acceleration profiles of actuators vary as well.
-Sometimes we can produce much higher accelerations; as a result, actions that are dynamically feasible for us, such as reaching out very quickly, can be impossible for a robot.
+Humans can sometimes produce much higher accelerations; as a result, actions that are dynamically feasible for us, such as reaching out very quickly, may be impossible for a robot.
 Conversely, robots can sometimes perform actions that the human body cannot, such as moving at a constant velocity.
-Moreover, humans have limited ranges of motion in their kinematics.
+Additionally, humans have limited ranges of motion in their kinematics.

 <div style="display: flex; flex-direction: column; align-items: center; gap: 10px;">
   <div style="display: flex; justify-content: space-between; gap: 10px; width: 100%;">